 Chapter 1: Foundations

-What Is a Standup?
+What a Standup Is

 Key Characteristics